Create and configure apps with manifests

 1. Click to create a Slack app

-2. Choose to create an app from an app manifest.
+2. Choose to create an app from a manifest.

 3. Pick a development workspace and click Next.